EDS115 Introduction to Research Methods

 The list of course readings will be made available on Canvas by the start of the course.

-The course grade is based on individual assignments (50% of grade) and final written exam (50%).
-The exam is divided into a qualitative and a quantitative part, a passing grade must be achieved in both parts in order to pass the exam.
-All written assignments, including the exam, are given and submitted in ENGLISH ONLY.
+The course grade is based on two group/individual assignments (each counts 35% towards course grade) and three online quizes to be taken in designated classes (average result counts 30% towards course grade).
+All graded assignments and quizes must be passed to earn a passing grade in the course.
+All assignments are given and submitted in ENGLISH ONLY.
 Approval of all mandatory group and individual activities is a prerequisite to receiving a course grade.
 The course grade is released only to students who have handed in their signed plagiarism forms to Noragric (normally done during program introduction course).

 The total workload for the students is 300 hours.